rakhasulung1-hue/my-boring-project/README.md

 this file is available on ubuntu server and dekstop about the feature nothing special just callculator with no GUI

+- How to copying file from windows into ubuntu:
+    -scp "Copy You file in place in here" user@IP:/home/user < for example, location for the file do you want to place it

 If you just want to running without typing "python3" on ubuntu:
 - chmod +x kallajar_for_linux.py
 - dos2unix kallajar_for_linux.py
+after type this command now try to running it, using this command just add "./", or if you want to runing without using "./" go to the chat gpt and asked about this cz IM F*C-K*N-G TIRED FOR GIVING TUTORIAL HOW TO DOWNLOAD IT, ok sory isn't funny i know, i just trying make a some joke ;). oke so now lets type this command:
+- ./kallajar_for_linux.py

 command list :
 - type kallaja -h (for Viem Command)